dleemiller/CnakeCharmer/builder/README.md

 ## System Components

-The system consists of three main components:
+The system consists of five main components:

-1. **Web Interface**: A FastAPI-based web server that provides the frontend and API endpoints
+1. **Web Interface**: A FastAPI-based web server that provides the API endpoints
+2. **Socket.io Server**: A Node.js Express server that provides real-time communication
+3. **Web Client**: A React-based frontend application for the dashboard
-2. **Worker Service**: A background service that processes Cython code analysis jobs
+4. **Worker Service**: A background service that processes Cython code analysis jobs
+5. **Monitor Service**: A service that monitors for new code files and submits them for analysis
-3. **Shared Storage**: Directories for job submissions and analysis results
+6. **Shared Storage**: Directories for job submissions and analysis results

 ## Prerequisites